 As we approach our 25th Anniversary in 2020, we will be looking back at some of the people who made this chapter what it is today!

-This month we feature Jackie May, President from 2006-2010 !
+This month we feature Mark Kwandrans, President from 2010-2013 !

 Before I joined PMI, I worked at Praxair (2001-ish).
 Several of us were studying for the PMP exam.
 When we passed the test, we were treated to a celebratory lunch and professional development for all of Praxair's PMPs.
 There must have been 100 people there!
 I had no idea I was in such good company.
 Someone suggested that I attend a PMI Buffalo dinner.
 I joined the Chapter and started attending dinners.
 Brian Griffin introduced himself as the President.
 At the time, all attendees sat around one table (Sean Patrick's stands out).
 Brian asked me to help Mitzi with the Fall Professional Day.
 I volunteered to coordinate the Project of the Year Award.
 That eventually turned into a term as the VP of Conferences.
 In 2007-08, Joanne Boehm and I returned from the LIM and Global Congress in Atlanta with ideas for how to transform the Board.
 We presented our ideas to Jackie and I was voted in as the first VP of Outreach.
 A conversation with Jackie led to my election as the President-Elect and then President from 2010-2013.
 Since then, I've been volunteering on PMI's Ethics Review Committee, including just finishing a year as Chair.